Depression and Anxiety

 Studies on the effects of starvation show that starving the body produces certain psychological effects that can take some time to reverse.
 For example, a person who is starving focuses solely on food, with food-related thoughts constantly intruding.
 Starvation reduces logical and creative thinking, and leads to apathy and reduced sex drive.
 These effects cannot be targeted directly, but as a person slowly begins to control their eating disorder and other symptoms, the psychological consequences of anorexia will begin to dull.

-All About Anorexia: Causes, Symptoms, and Treatments
+This post is part of the series: All About Anorexia: Causes, Symptoms, and Treatments

 Do you or someone you know have anorexia?
 This series includes articles that discuss various aspects of anorexia, from what causes it to which treatments are most effective.